rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    This signal is emitted when the client starts sftp transfer from within King Phisher.
 Subscribers can conduct an action prior to the default option being ran from the client configuration.
-   Signal emission stage set to run first.
+   Signal emission stage set to run last.

 .. py:function:: visit-deleted(row_id)

    This signal is emitted when the user deletes a visit entry.
-Subscribers to this signal can use it to conduct an action after the entry is deleted.
+Subscribers to this signal can use it to conduct an action an entry is deleted.
-   Signal emission stage set to run first.
+   Signal emission stage set to run last.

    :param str row_id: The row ID that was deleted.